fizker/xcode-build-tool/readme.md

 -   A Mac (nothing else can run Xcode anyway).
 -   Xcode (I use this project myself against the newest stable Xcode.
-It might work against other versions as wel).
+It might work against other versions as well).
 -   [Node.js](https://nodejs.org): The scripting-environment that the advances stuff is done in.